padawin/site/src/articles/code-reviews-and-atomic-commits.md

 a global read of the changes in the branch.

-When you read a story (like a novel), it is the action of going through it step by step which makes you understanding it.
-If the story is described as the list of the locations with their state before and after the story, you will have no clue about what happened.
+When you read a story (like a novel), it is the action of going through it step by step which makes you understand it.
+If the story is described as just how a location is before and after some events, you will have to spend some time figuring out what the events were.
 Reviewing a code is the same.

 First, read the commit logs in the *chronological* order: